laksh29/donationApp/README.md

 # donationsapp

-It is an appplication for people to support Jain organizations sitting at the comfort of thier home.
+It is an application for people to support Jain organizations sitting in the comfort of their homes.

 Jain organizations like:
 - Temples